 If you have noticed an increase in vaginal discharge that has a “fishy” scent, this is a tell-tale sign of Bacterial Vaginosis.
 If your discharge is yellow or grayish in color, it can be a sign of a sexually transmitted infection or STI.

 The tricky aspect of this vaginal condition is that many women go about their daily lives and do not ever become aware that they may have Bacterial Vaginosis.
 This is because the symptoms related to the condition are limited and some women do not even experience them at all.
 This may sound like a scary prospect, but there are ways to ensure that you are healthy at all times.

 Certain factors can make an individual more prone to developing Bacterial Vaginosis.
-Some of these include smoking, utilizing a douche too often or incorrectly, and having intercourse with either a new partner or having more than one sexual partners.
+Some of these include smoking, utilizing a douche too often or incorrectly, and having intercourse with either a new partner or having more than one sexual partner.

 At Dr. Susan Fox’s Center for Women, we can never stress the importance of a regular well women’s exam enough.
 These are routine checkups that most women schedule once a year.
-Just as most individuals visit their general physicians for a check up on a yearly basis, your gynecologist visits should not be any different.
+Just as most individuals visit their general physicians for a check-up on a yearly basis, your gynecologist visits should not be any different.
 By coming in for an in-depth checkup regularly, our healthcare professionals can identify and treat vaginal conditions early on before they have the chance to progress into something more serious.

-Medicine to Treat BV
+Medicine to treat BV

 Don’t ignore the signs your body is giving you any longer.
 Receive expert gynecological and obstetrical treatment by Dr. Susan Fox and call (305) 595-6488 for more information on Bacterial Vaginosis or click here to schedule your appointment with Dr. Susan Fox’s Center for Women now!